pkarsy/AutomaticSchoolBellTimer/README.md

 https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231

+## STEP6.
+Add an indicator LED.
+Optional but recommended

 ## STEP 7.
 Collecting the rest of the hardware.
 Apart from Esp32x board + DS3231 + USB +SSR/Relay we also need(Avoid charging only cables.
 You will not be able to recover the system from WIFI changes.)
 PHOTO-TODO